 For additional information on how the funds would be used, click on the "Return to School District Website" button above.

-Approval of the ballot question will cause a property tax increase beginning with taxes payable in 2020, and the debt service tax levies will be in place for 20 years.
-The Department of Iron Range Resources and Rehabilitation (DIRRR) has passed a board recommendation to allocate $4.9 million annually to the two districts for the projected 20-year life of the bonds.
-In addition, the two districts will qualify for approximately $5.9 million annually in State Debt Service Equalization Aid that will reduce the amount of property taxes levied for the bond payments.
-The chart below shows that projected annual allocation of the total cost of the $178.5 million project.
+The bond sale occurred on June 25, 2019 and closing on the bonds is scheduled for July 18, 2019, with a principal amount of $28,550,000 (less than the authorized amount, due to a net premium bid received from the underwriter with the low bid on the bond sale).
+Interest rates declined significantly since the pre-election estimates were prepared.
+The actual true interest cost rate of 2.74% is substantially lower than the pre-election estimate of 4.10%.
+As a result, total principal and interest payments on the bonds will be approximately $5.8 million less than the pre-election estimates.
+The property tax increase related to the new bond issue will begin with taxes payable in 2020 and the debt service tax levies will be in place for 20 years.
+The Department of Iron Range Resources and Rehabilitation (DIRRR) will allocate $4.9 million annually to the two districts for the 20-year life of the bonds.
+In addition, the two districts will qualify for approximately $5 million annually in State Debt Service Equalization Aid that will reduce the amount of property taxes levied for the bond payments.

 To determine the estimated impact of the proposed ballot questions on your 2020 taxes, follow the instructions below or view sample property types and values here

 To go directly to the online tax calculator for residential homes, click here.

 To go directly to the online tax calculator for commercial/industrial properties, click here.